codeonlyjs/website/content/guide/apiEnvironment.md

 ### loading {#Environment#loading}

-Indicates if there are async data load operations in progress
+Returns `true` if there are in progress async load operations.

 ```ts